Insurance DTAs: Valuation Allowances and Admissibility

 Negative evidence is typically straightforward.
 Cumulative losses, recent operating results, and adverse industry trends are all highly visible indicators.
 Because they are grounded in historical performance, they tend to carry significant weight and are difficult to overcome.

 Positive evidence, by contrast, is more difficult to establish.
 It must be based on objectively verifiable information and cannot rely solely on projections or optimistic forecasts.
-While future taxable income is inherently forward-looking, the support behind those projections must be tied to real, observable factors—such as existing business already in force, contractual arrangements, or established trends that are already underway.
+While future taxable income is inherently forward-looking, the support behind those projections must be tied to real, observable factors, such as existing business already in force, contractual arrangements, or established trends that are already underway.

 This distinction becomes particularly important when significant negative evidence exists.
 In those situations, the threshold for sufficient positive evidence increases.
-Auditors and regulators placing great emphasis on whether the evidence supporting realization is not only reasonable, but also well documented and consistent with broader financial assumptions.
+Auditors and regulators place great emphasis on whether the evidence supporting realization is not only reasonable, but also well documented and consistent with broader financial assumptions.

 Looking Beyond Net Operating Losses